 RapidBac™ Vet is a lateral immunoassay that uses monoclonal antibodies that specifically bind to a bacterial cell surface antigen.

 7. Does RapidBac™Vet have a subscription service?

 We sure do!
 If you frequently reorder with us we have a subscription service we can custom tailor to your schedule.
-Give us a call at 888 438 1942 and we will get you set up.

 8. When should I use RapidBac™Vet?